mikaelvesavuori/dorametrix/README.md

 #### Calculation

-The solution used in `dorametrix` is based on calculating the difference between the earliest commit timestamp in a change batch (that lead to a deployment) with the timestamp of the actual deployment.
+The solution used in Dorametrix is based on calculating the difference between the earliest commit timestamp in a change batch (that lead to a deployment) with the timestamp of the actual deployment.

 `{accumulated time of every first commit for each deployment in period} / {number of deployments in period}`